Skip to content

 You can be headless without being composable: a headless frontend talking to a monolithic backend.
 You can be composable without being headless: modular backend services with a server-rendered frontend.

-The most common approach today?
-Both.
-A headless frontend plus composable backend services connected through APIs.
+The most common approach today is both.
+Headless frontend plus composable backend services, all connected through APIs.
+De facto, that’s where the industry has landed.

 How Does SAP Commerce Cloud Fit?

 Gartner has named SAP a Leader in Digital Commerce for 11 consecutive years (SAP News, 2025).
-Commerce Cloud supports both patterns — but it isn’t fully composable out of the box.
+Commerce Cloud supports both patterns, but I want to be straight with you: it isn’t fully composable out of the box.

-Headless support: Strong.
+Headless support: solid.
 OCC REST APIs expose all commerce functionality.
 The Composable Storefront is a headless Angular frontend.
 You can also build a custom frontend with any framework.

-Composable support: Partial.
-Commerce Cloud’s core (cart, checkout, pricing, catalogue) is a unified platform — not a set of independently deployable microservices.
-But it integrates with best-of-breed services:
+Composable support: partial.
+Commerce Cloud’s core (cart, checkout, pricing, catalogue) is a unified platform, not independently deployable microservices.
+But it integrates nicely with best-of-breed services:

 • Marketing: Emarsys